Last Updated on

 Vertical Tasting of Barolo

-I hate to admit it, but to my inexperience palette, I didn’t taste much of a difference between the three different vintages of Barolo.
+I hate to admit it, but to my inexperienced palette as a wine drinker, I didn’t taste much of a difference between the three different vintages of Barolo in this wine box.
 I could tell that the 2013 vintage had aged very gracefully and tasted more sophisticated than the 2015 vintage, but that was about it.

 According to the literature Vinebox sent, 2013 contained tastes like wet leather, tart cherry, underbrush, and rosehip tea.
 I could definitely taste the cherry, which I thought made it taste deep but crisp.

 It has a bold flavor, just like the other Barolo vintages.

 This Barolo vintage was a bit more expressive, with some blood orange and cranberry flavors that made it brighter.
 It would have been great paired with some spicy chicken.
 It didn’t taste as bold or sophisticated, but it was delightful.
 This was actually my favorite Barolo vintage.

 The youngest Barolo vintage was even brighter with a bit of spice.
 There were notes of cherry, strawberry, and licorice.
 On the finish, you may notice clove, raspberry, and tobacco.
 It pairs excellently with truffled cheeses.

 The Spanish wines were all white wine, which was a nice contrast to the red wine verticals.
 None were very sweet, but all were very good.

 This white wine was crisp and mineral-rich.
 I noticed zesty lime and crisp peach with some herbaceousness.
 It was excellent at snack time with a pasta salad.

 This white wine was brighter than the Alegra and instead featured some white cherry, lemon, and green plum tasting notes.
 The texture and acidity were nicely balanced and it paired well with fried rice, which is another one of my favorite dishes.